fbef0102/L4D2-Plugins/l4d_rescue_vehicle_leave_timer/readme.md

 		```

 * Notice
-    * The plugin only supports all valve maps and all custom maps.
+    * The plugin supports all valve maps and all custom maps.
     * If the map finale is sacrifice, disable this plugin.

 - - - -